CraigB-spinner/Arcade-Trackball/Changing_Fuse_Bits.md

 Connect your Pro Micro to your custom wired harness(dual connectors side).
 Confirm and connect to the ICSP header(6-pin side) on your USBtinyISP.
 Connect the USB A/B cable.
-Your computer should find your programmer.
+Your computer should find your AVR programmer.
 You may need to check `Start, Control Panel, System, Device Manager` for any device driver issues.
 [USBtiny-Device Manager](ICSP_Pics/USBtiny%20-%20Device%20Manager.jpg)

+If everything is Okay, Start **AVRDUDESS**,
+configure: Programmer & Port
+click on `Detect` - Your MCU signature should display.
+Update bits.xml with your MCU signature.